DeclarativeHub/Layoutless/README.md

 # Layoutless

 Layoutless enables you to spend less time writing UI code.
-It provides a way to declaratively style and layout your views.
+It provides a way to declaratively style and layout views.
 Here is an example of how UI code looks like when written against Layoutless:

 <img src="Assets/profile@2x.png" align="right" width="200px" hspace="30px" vspace="0px">